-In AnQiCMS template development, we often need to display some plain text content entered by users, such as product descriptions, article summaries, etc., on the web page in a format that preserves the original line breaks.
-To achieve this, AnQiCMS has built-in a series of practical filters, wherelinebreaksbrIt is a tool specifically designed to handle newline characters.
-However, for this filter, many users may have a question: does it really just responsible for converting newlines to HTML's<br/>Are we talking about tags?
-Today, let's delve into this issue in depth.
+In AnQiCMS template development, we often need to display some user input plain text content, such as product descriptions, article summaries, etc., in the web page while preserving the original line break format.
+In order to achieve this purpose, AnQiCMS has built-in a series of practical filters, includinglinebreaksbrIs a tool specifically designed to handle newline characters.
+However, many users may have a question about this filter: does it really only responsible for simply converting newlines to HTML?<br/>What is the tag?
+Today, let's delve deeply into this issue.

-linebreaksbrThe core feature: simple and direct line break conversion
+linebreaksbrThe core function: simple direct line break conversion

 Consider the following plain text entered in the AnQiCMS content field: